robertshum/tweeter/README.md

 Finished Stretch Goals:

-* Deployed and using parts of SCSS framework.
+* Deployed and using parts of SASS framework.
 * Toggle to top button gets the user back to the top of the page.
 * Compose a new tweet button moves to the tweet text field and focuses it.

 Unfinished Stretch Goals:

-* Make use of th SCSS framework some more (shared css, utilize more variables, etc).
+* Make use of the SASS framework some more (shared css, utilize more variables, etc).
 * Unit testing.